jakartaee/cdi-tck/README.md

 ## Building CDI TCK artifacts
 To build the CDI TCK artifacts, use:

-`mvn -DgenerateSource install`
+`mvn -DtckAuditSourceGen install`

 or when compiling against staged Jakarta artifacts:

-`mvn -DgenerateSource -Pstaging install`
+`mvn -DtckAuditSourceGen -Pstaging install`

 ## Building the CDI TCK distribution
 The CDI TCK distribution artifact is built by specifing an additional `-Drelease` property to build the TCK reference documentation and distribution bundle, e.g.:

-`mvn -DgenerateSource -Drelease install`
+`mvn -DtckAuditSourceGen -Drelease install`

 ## Eclipse Continuous Integration Environment
 The Eclipse continuous integration environment interface for the CDI project is located at https://ci.eclipse.org/cdi/